 The types of activities vary depending on children’s age.
 For preschoolers, kindergartens are an abundant resource of guidance and help.
-A lot of new Melbourne early learning centres will provide children with plenty of opportunities to practice sports while having fun.
+A lot of early learning centers will provide children with plenty of opportunities to practice sports while having fun.
 Kindergartens are excellent for teaching children the basics of sports, which they can easily build on later in life.
 Participating in all sorts of kindergarten activities minimizes the time children spend sitting at home and keeps them on the move.
 It also gives them an opportunity to socialize and learn to be a part of a team.

 School-age Kids and Teens